rackerlabs/support-how-to/content/managed-operations/upload-an-ssl-certificate-to-a-sitecore-custom-domain.md

 2. In the left side navigation pane, click **App services**.

-3. Select the Webapp to which you want to assign the certificate.
+3. Select the application to which you want to assign the certificate.

 4. Navigate to the Settings and then click **SSL certificate**.